solamarpreet/solamarpreet.github.io/content/posts/installingpythonapps.md

 ## Conclusion

-Note that in the above commands we always invoke `pip`, `pipx` and `venv` as python modules like `python3 -m pipx --version` instead of `pipx --version`.
-Always invoke these tools in this manner as the latter method can result in unexpected behaviour sometimes.
+Note that in the above commands we invoke `pip`, `pipx` and `venv` as python modules like `python3 -m pipx --version` instead of `pipx --version`.
+Always invoke these tools in this manner as the latter method can result in unexpected behaviour at times.
 The practices described above should serve adequately for most users.
 They will only slightly change if you are working with `pyenv` or a recent version of Python that you installed on your own.
 If you have any queries feel free to reach out to me at [solamarpreet@protonmail.com](mailto:solamarpreet@protonmail.com)